-'''

-calculateStats(coveragePrep, models, lowMemDir = NULL, ...)

-'''

-models A list with \$mod and \$mod0 normally generated using makeModels.

-lowMemDir The directory where the processed chunks are saved when using preprocessCoverage with a specified lowMemDir.
+coveragePrep with \$coverageProcessed, \$mclapplyIndex, and \$position normally ated using preprocessCoverage. models A list with \$mod and \$mod0 normally generated using makeModels. lowMemDir The directory where the processed chunks are saved when using preprocessCoverage with a specified lowMemDir.

-..
 Arguments passed to other methods and/or advanced arguments.
-Advanced arscalefac This argument is passed to fstats.apply and should be the same as the one used in preprocessCoverage.
-Default: 32.

-method Has to be either 'Matrix' (default), 'Rle' or 'regular'.
+Advanced arguments: verbose If TRUE basic status updates will be printed along the way. scalefac This argument is passed to fstats.apply and should be the same as the one used in preprocessCoverage.
+Default: 32. method Has to be either 'Matrix' (default), 'Rle' or 'regular'.
 See details in fstats.apply.

-coerceGR 11
+coerceGR